reese-parker/social-media-clone/README.md

 ## Description

-This project is a social media clone where users can sign up for an account and post messages.
+This project is a social media app where users can sign up for an account and post messages.

 ## Design